Overview

 generally benefit you and your account.

-products and services assist us in managing and administering our clients’ accounts and
+and services assist us in managing and administering our clients’ accounts and operating our

-operating our firm.
-They include investment research, both Broker’s own and that of third
+firm.
+They include investment research, both Broker’s own and that of third parties.
+We use

-parties.
-We use this research to service all or a substantial number of our clients’ accounts,
+this research to service all or a substantial number of our clients’ accounts, including

-including accounts not maintained at Broker.
-In addition to investment research, Broker
+accounts not maintained at Broker.
+In addition to investment research, Broker also makes

-also makes available software and other technology that: i) provide access to client account
+available software and other technology that: i) provide access to client account data (such

-data (such as duplicate trade confirmations and account statements); ii) facilitate trade
+as duplicate trade confirmations and account statements); ii) facilitate trade execution and

-execution and allocate aggregated trade orders for multiple client accounts; iii) provide
+allocate aggregated trade orders for multiple client accounts; iii) provide pricing and other

-pricing and other market data; iv) facilitate payment of our fees from our clients’ accounts;
+market data; iv) facilitate payment of our fees from our clients’ accounts; and v) assist with

 Services that Generally Benefit Only the Firm